-- Inspect-BMPs prior to forecast rain, daily during extended rain events, after rain events weekly during the rainy season, and at two-week intervals during the non-rainy season. - Repair undercut siltfences - · Repair or replace split, torn, slumping, or weathered fabric.
-The lifespan of siltfence fabric is generally 5 to 8months - · Silt fences that are damaged and become unsuitable for the intended purpose should be removed from the site of work, disposed of, and replaced with new silt fence barriers - · Sediment that accumulates in the BMP must be periodically removed in order to maintain BMP effectiveness.
+- Inspect-BMPs prior to forecast rain, daily during extended rain events, after rain events, weekly during the rainy season, and at two-week intervals during the non-rainy season. - Repair undercut siltfences. - Repair or replace split, torn, slumping, or weathered fabric.
+The lifespan of silt fence fabric is generally 5 to 8 months. - Silt fences that are damaged and become unsuitable for the intended purpose should be removed from the site of work, disposed of, and replaced with new silt fence barriers. - Sediment that accumulates in the BMP must be periodically removed in order to maintain BMP effectiveness.
 Sediment should be removed when the sediment accumulation reaches one-third of the barrier height.
 Sediment removed during maintenance may be incorporated into earthwork on the site or disposed at an appropriate location. - Silt fences should be left in place until the upstream area is permanently stabilized.
-Until then, the silt fence must be inspected and maintained. - · Holes, depressions, or other ground disturbance caused by the removal of the silt fences should be backfilled and repaired.
+Until then, the silt fence must be inspected and maintained. - Holes, depressions, or other ground disturbance caused by the removal of the silt fences should be backfilled and repaired.

-Manual of Standards of Erosion and Sediment Control Measures, Association of Bay Area Governments May 1995 ation and Erosion Control Practices, and Inventory of Current Practices (Draft), UESPA, 1990.
+Manual of Standards of Erosion and Sediment Control Measures, Association of Bay Area Governments, May 1995.